Gérard Hoarau: 1981 coup attempt

 On 5 November 1981 Hoarau checked into Nairobi's 680 Hotel whose manager, the Austrian-born Gerry Saurer, had previously managed the prestigious Pirates Arms Hotel in Seychelle’s Victoria City and whose clientele included billionaire arms-dealer Adnan Khashoggi.
 Hoarau was met by his fellow exile/assistant Paul Chow.
 The two stayed at 680 Hotel for three days and vanished.
 Kenyan journalists later reported that the two were in town on behalf of Mancham, who they wanted to restore to power with the help of UK, Zimbabwe and South African mercenaries with Kenya as part of the operation base.
 While in Nairobi, the two were also seen at the offices of SunBird Aviation at Wilson Airport where they booked a Beechcraft Super King Air 200, registration number N 821CA.
 Sunbird Aviation, now AirKenya, was owned by Andrew Cole (later Lord Enniskileen), a former managing director of Kenya Airways, and a close ally of then powerful Attorney General Charles Njonjo and then Police Commissioner, Ben Gethi.
 The aircraft was intended to ferry Mancham and a close circle of supporters from Mombasa to Seychelles after the unsuccessful coup attempt, the shadow-cabinet posing as American tourists.
 Hoarau would have assumed either the name SPC Bowman or Nescott.
-In 1982 the South African government cancelled his resident permit after an agreement by them and René on the release of South African mercenaries captured in Seychelles.
-One of René's conditions being that Hoarau would be expelled from South Africa.
+In 1982 the South African Police found a tape made by Gerard Hoarau that was to be broadcast upon the successful outcome of the coup, Gerard was living in Durban South Africa at the time and the Seychelles Police were calling for Gerards arrest in order that he could stand trial in Seychelles, following a tip off Gerard fled South Africa and eventually ended up in UK.